Agenda is tentative and subject to change. All times are in MDT.

 10:45 - 10:55 Energy-Efficient Temporal Processing with Artificial Spin Ice Based Neuromorphic Nonlinear Vector Autoregression Machine – Ishan Thakkar, University of Kentucky

-10:55 - 11:05 Hybrid Opto-electronic Integrated Encoders for Ultralow Power Data Compression – Raktim Sarma, SNL
+10:55 - 11:05 Hybrid Opto-electronic Integrated Encoders for Ultralow Power Data Compression – Nicholas Nobile, SNL

 11:05 - 11:25 Panel Discussion